SharanyaRK/rocketlane/README.md

 Using https://www.npmjs.com/package/mochawesome-report-generator for reports

-To retry failure cases runMode/openMode value needs to be set in cypress.json, by default it's set to 0
+To retry failure cases runMode (cypress run)/openMode(cypress open) value needs to be set in cypress.json, by default it's set to 0